 4- Monthly installments:

 Monthly installment is a great way to save money on your car purchase but evaluate well.
-The installments are attractive for those who cannot pay everything immediately, but also consider the interest.
+The car loans installments are attractive for those who cannot pay everything immediately, but also consider the interest.
 So be very careful with installment offers and above all mini-installments: are they really convenient?
 Are they for you?

 5- Incentives for scrap: